Our Services

 Helpful Resources

-Persistent or severe symptoms need dental or medical care, and conditions like bleeding disorders, liver problems, or high-risk pregnancy call for extra caution.
-See below to understand more, including specific safe-use tips, forms and doses to avoid, and red flags that should guide your next steps.
+Persistent or severe symptoms require dental or medical evaluation.
+Women with bleeding disorders, liver problems, or high-risk pregnancies should use extra caution.
+Safe-use tips, forms to avoid, and red flags can help guide your next steps.

 Pregnancy can bring unexpected discomforts—like toothaches and digestive issues—that leave many women searching for natural remedies.
 One traditional option that often comes up is cloves.
 But are they safe during pregnancy?
 And what are the real benefits of cloves for moms-to-be?